Who doesn’t love to laugh with your kids?

 Surely you’ve surely seen the power of laughter in relating to your children.
 In tense situations, a good dose of laughter can open doors and restore a sense of hope.
 When you’re having fun with your child, you both let your guard down and you’re likely to have better communication and just enjoy each other’s company.
 Laughter makes you more approachable—especially if you can laugh at your own shortcomings.

 What are some ways to do this?
-From what I’ve seen, play and humor come natural for most dads.
-I’ve provided some suggestions in the Action Points below, but I’m really hoping you’ll provide me (and other dads) with a bunch more ideas by leaving a comment either below or on our Facebook page.
+Clearly, play and humor come natural for most dads.
+And there are some suggestions in the Action Points below, but please provide a bunch more ideas by leaving a comment either below or on our Facebook page.

 Action Points for Dads on the Journey